2muchcoffeecom/ngx-restangular/README.md

 * **options: ([queryParams, headers])**: Does a OPTIONS
 * **patch(object, [queryParams, headers])**: Does a PATCH
 * **remove([queryParams, headers])**: Does a DELETE.
 By default, `remove` sends a request with an empty object, which may cause problems with some servers or browsers.
 [This](https://github.com/mgonto/restangular/issues/193) shows how to configure RESTangular to have no payload.
-* **putElement(idx, params, headers)**: Puts the element on the required index and returns a promise of the updated new array
+* **putElement(index, params, headers)**: Puts the element on the required index and returns a promise of the updated new array
 ````js
 Restangular.all('users').getList()
 .then((users) => {